- Search The Registry

 - My Account

-L. C. "Speedy" Huggins, an African American dancer and musician, was born on this date in 1913.
+L. C. "Speedy" Huggins, a Black dancer and musician, was born on this date in 1913.

 Huggins was born in Ft.
 Smith, AR.
 His family later moved to Kansas City, Kansas, where he attended Northeast Junior High School.
 A self-taught tap dancer, by the time he graduated from the eighth grade in 1928, he was dancing in nightclubs throughout the 18th and Vine district.
 In 1933, he performed on the opening night of the Cherry Blossom Club, one of the area’s premier nightclubs.
 Huggins performed throughout Europe while serving in the Army during World War II.